How to Multisend Crypto

 Simply select the 'INCREASE ALLOWANCE' button and a popup window will appear.
 In this popup you will have the option to set the allowance to the exact amount of tokens you will multisend in the one transaction.
 There will also be an option to set the allowance to max, meaning that you will never have to repeat this step.
 Additionally, you can set a custom allowance which should be at least larger than the amount you're sending.
 Once you have made your selection, you will have to sign the transaction on your wallet and wait for it to be confirmed.

-Now you're all set to multisend your tokens.
+Now you're all set to multisend your cryptocurrency.
 But before you do, it is recommended to quickly review your batch transfer to ensure everything is correct.
 If you're happy to continue, just select the 'SUBMIT AIRDROP' button and then sign the transaction on your wallet.
 However, please ensure that your wallet does not show any indications that the transaction will fail.
 If it does and you're unsure why, then contact us and we will assist you as soon as possible.